sagemathinc/cocalc/notes/july2013-push.md

   - page: design&implement the dialog where the user composes the message to friend
   - hub?: need to make it so 'https://cloud.sagemath.com/signup' immediately displays the "create an account" page.
   - hub: need to add a db table of "signup triggers", e.g., actions that happen when a particular email address is signed up, e.g., getting added to a project, banned, etc. -- should work with `email+*@'s`

-- [ ] (1:00?)
-(0:07) WAIT on this; see what happens with more swap; make cassandra get auto-restarted when it runs out of memory.

-        Cassandra keeps running out of memory and crashes... and doesn't get restarted, which totally kills everything.
-        Having swap will help a lot, probably, Auto-restarting cassandra would help anyways (forever).
-        ERROR [Thread-5] 2013-07-28 22:46:03,795 CassandraDaemon.java (line 174) Exception in thread Thread[Thread-5,5,main]
-        java.lang.OutOfMemoryError: unable to create new native thread at java.lang.Thread.start0(Native Method)
-                at java.lang.Thread.start(Thread.java:640)
-                at java.util.concurrent.ThreadPoolExecutor.addThread(ThreadPoolExecutor.java:681)
-                at java.util.concurrent.ThreadPoolExecutor.addIfUnderMaximumPoolSize(ThreadPoolExecutor.java:727)
-                at java.util.concurrent.ThreadPoolExecutor.execute(ThreadPoolExecutor.java:655)
-                at org.apache.cassandra.thrift.CustomTThreadPoolServer.serve(CustomTThreadPoolServer.java:113)
-                at org.apache.cassandra.thrift.ThriftServer$ThriftServerThread.run(ThriftServer.java:111)

----

 - [ ] (1:30?) security issue -- should probably remove `/home/salvus/.ssh/id_rsa` from compute salvus on boot... since this grants access to other machines.
 On the other hand, be careful since this is needed for making new projects the way I do now.